csernazs/pytest-httpserver/README.md

 ### Donation

-If you want to donate to this project, you can find the donate button at the top of the README.

-Currently, this project is based heavily on werkzeug.
+Currently, this project is based heavily on werkzeug and pytest.

 Werkzeug does all the heavy lifting behind the scenes, parsing HTTP request and defining Request and Response objects, which are currently transparent in the API.

-If you wish to donate, please consider donating to them: https://palletsprojects.com/donate
+If you wish to donate to werkzeug: https://palletsprojects.com/donate

+Pytest is the de-facto test library for python.

+If you wish to donate to pytest: https://opencollective.com/pytest